richardson-souza/fedy/README.md

 Each plugin is a directory with the suffix `.plugin`, which consist of a JSON formatted metadata file.
 The metadata file contains information about the plugin and describes how `Fedy` should run the tasks.

 The plugins can run any command or scripts (`bash`, `python` etc.).
-In addtion to the system commands, `Fedy` provides an additional command, `run-as-root` to allow running commands (e.g.- `run-as-root touch /some/file/somewhere`) or scripts (e.g.- `run-as-root -s do-stuff.sh`) as root.
+In addtion to the system commands, `Fedy4Ubuntu` provides an additional command, `run-as-root` to allow running commands (e.g.- `run-as-root touch /some/file/somewhere`) or scripts (e.g.- `run-as-root -s do-stuff.sh`) as root.

-Have a look at the existing plugins to know more about how to write plugins for `Fedy`.
+Have a look at the existing plugins to know more about how to write plugins for `Fedy4Ubuntu`.

 ### Source code

-You can get the latest source code from the [github page](https://github.com/folkswithhats/fedy).
+You can get the latest source code from the [github page](https://github.com/richardson-souza/fedy4ubuntu).

 `git clone https://github.com/folkswithhats/fedy`

 ### Bugs and feature requests

-Please submit bugs and feature requests [here](https://github.com/folkswithhats/fedy/issues).
+Please submit bugs and feature requests [here](https://github.com/richardson-souza/fedy4ubuntu/issues).
 Pull requests are always welcome.